The Causes of Mucus in the Stool

 The presence of many kinds of bacteria in the colon and in different parts of the intestine is normal.
 These bacteria are helpful for digestion.

-When you don’t drink sufficient amounts of water, over time your body may fail to regularly secrete gastric hormones and suffer from yeast infections.
 The consequences are frequent episodes of constipation that eventually obstruct the digestive tract due to the constant mucus production in stools.
 Many of these cases require surgical intervention.

 Read the following article: 12 Symptoms of a Damaged Gut Flora